yariplus/nodebb-widget-minecraft-essentials/README.md

 # Minecraft Widgets

-Basic widgets for a Minecraft server status and a server map.
+Adds a widget for a basic Minecraft server status.

 This plugin is for small NodeBB forums with a single Minecraft server.